microsoft/BotFramework-WebChat/docs/HOOKS.md

 }) => React.Element
 ```

-This function is for rendering status of an activity.
+This function is for rendering the status of an activity.
 The caller will need to pass `activity` and `nextVisibleActivity` as parameters.
 This function is a composition of `activityStatusRendererMiddleware`, which is passed as a prop.

 ## `useRenderAttachment`